sumnerevans/sumnerevans/README.md

 * Other projects I maintain and actively work on are on the following sites:
   * [GitLab](https://gitlab.com/sumner)
     * [Sublime Music](https://gitlab.com/sublime-music/sublime-music) - a native Revel/Gonic/Subsonic/Airsonic/*sonic client for Linux.
 Built using Python and GTK+.
-    * [LinkedIn Matrix bridge](https://gitlab.com/beeper/linkedin) - a Matrix bridge for LinkedIn messages.
-Maintaining on behalf of Beeper.

 ---